-Jones Act to include a waiver for renewable energy projects, to, in the longer term, constructing Jones Act-compliant heavy-lift jack-up vessels.
+Act-compliant heavy-lift jack-up vessels.
 Other market observers espouse similar positions, and identify the Jones Act as "the largest barrier to accelerating growth" in U.S. offshore wind (Hill, 2018).

 Projected growth in the pipeline of U.S. offshore wind projects is expected to trigger construction of Jones Act-compliant vessels.
-In June 2017, a partnership of Zentech, Inc. and Renewable Resources International unveiled plans for the first Jones Act-compliant heavy-lift jack-up vessel (OffshoreWIND.biz, 2017).
+In June 2017, a partnership of Zentech, Inc. and Renewable Resources International unveiled plans for the first Jones Act-compliant heavylift jack-up vessel (OffshoreWIND.biz, 2017).
 Delivery of that vessel is expected "no later than fourth quarter of 2018" (MarineLog, 2017).
 As of August 2018, no announcement has been made regarding completion of such a vessel.